Quasiperiodic circuit quantum electrodynamics: results

 Now we want to study how one can probe the presence of the Dirac points in a straightforward fashion.
-Amusingly, we show that in this particular case, the Dirac physics is responsible for the \textit{absence} (instead of the presence) of a signal.
-We consider a time-dependent driving of the offset charge $N_g$.
-Consequently, there will be a geometric component of the current response which can be cast into the form of a Berry curvature~\cite{Riwar2016,Herrig2022} in the $(\delta, N_g)$ parameter space.
-Importantly, the Dirac material has the special property that the Berry curvature vanishes exactly for each point $(\delta, N_g)$, except for the Dirac points.
+We show that in this particular case, the Dirac physics is responsible for a change in the asymptotic behavior of the classical current-noise signal.
+We consider a time-dependent driving of the offset charge $N_\text{g}$.
+Consequently, there will be a geometric component of the current response which can be cast into the form of a Berry curvature~\cite{Riwar2016,Herrig2022} in the $(\delta, N_\text{g})$ parameter space.
+Importantly, the Dirac material has the special property that the Berry curvature vanishes exactly for each point $(\delta, N_\text{g})$, except for the Dirac points.
 Away from these points the Berry curvature is nonzero only when the Dirac cones are gapped.
-Moreover, note that this statement is true even if the gapped bands have zero Chern number.
-We therefore need to find a quantity which goes beyond the measurement of the time-averaged (dc) current, which could only probe the presence or absence of the averaged Berry curvature.
-As we show in the following, this can be accomplished by measuring the classical current noise spectrum $S\left(\omega\right) = \int_{-\infty}^{\infty} d\tau \exp(i \omega \tau) \langle I(t) I(t + \tau) \rangle$.
-Namely, this current noise is only sensitive to classical finite-frequency noise of the offset charge $N_g$ if the spectrum is gapped.
+We therefore need to find a quantity capable of measuring the presence or absence of the Berry curvature in a local fashion.
+As we show in the following, this can be accomplished by measuring the classical current noise spectrum $S\left(\omega\right) = \int_{-\infty}^{\infty} d\tau \exp\left(\mathrm{i} \omega \tau\right) \overline{I(t) I(t + \tau)}$ as a response to fluctuations in $N_\text{g}$.